Stephenson Holt Author

 Ashley.

-I allowed my bare, left elbow to rest on the bar, obviously after checking the bar tender had ensured the surface was dry, then blew out in abject boredom, and looked around the almost silent room wondering why in God’s name I was there.
-Camlyn my bestie, who can somehow always read my mind, tilted her head to one side with raised eyebrows as she faced me, as if to say “go on then, what’s wrong?”
-It didn’t stop her moving as if music was playing generally though, rather than just playing in her head.
+I allowed a bony and bare, left elbow to rest on the club’s bar, obviously after checking that the bar tender had made the surface dry, then I blew out in abject boredom and looked around the almost silent room wondering why in God’s name I was stood in this dump of a place.
+Camlyn, my bestie, who can always read my mind, tilted her head to one side with raised eyebrows, as if to say “go on then, what’s wrong?”
+It didn’t stop her moving though, as if music was playing generally, rather than just playing in her head.

-I took a sip of a very ordinary white wine, wondering if I really wanted to relive a blow by blow account of Brad leaving.
+I took a sip of a very ordinary white wine, wondering if I really wanted to relive a blow-by-blow account of Brad leaving.
 “His name was Brad, as you well know, not shit-head, and I didn’t kick him out he left.”
-I tried to make my voice sound ordinary, with no warble, and not as if I missed him which, to be honest, was something I was still trying to work out in my head.
+I tried to make my voice sound ordinary, with no warble, and not as if I already missed him, which to be honest was something I was still trying to work out in my head.
 Did I still love him or had I just got used to a bloke being there and now there was a hole in my life?
+He was still affecting me by making me skip meals and making me feel that just a few drinks on an empty stomach would take me over the top.

-My gang walked in, almost doubling the bar’s population and looking as if they were dressed to kill, which was just a little bit out of sync with the bar we were in.
-Emily and Joanne had gone for the short skirt lowish top look, Sarah and Hannah had obviously discussed things before dressing and gone for their usual tits-out look to display their best assets to any prospective males, and Sam and Taylor, both in relationships, had chosen boring trouser suit combos as if they’d been dressed by their foreign and extremely dominant husbands.
-It was Sam’s husband who insisted she be covered up if she was going out, which put the rest of us off marriage.
+My gang walked in almost doubling the bar’s population, and looking as if they were dressed to kill, which was just a little bit out of sync with the bar we were in.
+Emily and Joanne had gone for the long leg, short skirt, massive heel, lowish but respectable top look, Sarah and Hannah had obviously discussed things before dressing and gone for their usual tits-out look to display their faked-tanned, best assets to any prospective males, and Sam and Taylor, both in recent marriages, had chosen boring trouser suit combos as if they’d been dressed by their foreign and extremely domineering husbands.
+I think it was because of Sam’s husband, who insisted she be covered up if she was going out, that had put the rest of us off marriage.
+They had both described that they found the domination cute and it made me shiver with disgust when they’d said it.
 There was no need to look at what Alexis was wearing because ripped jeans and a tee shirt designated her as the weirdo of the group, the one who always wanted to be different and look different.
 Okay, my black mini-dress was brave for me but I’m not a ripped jeans sort of girl and could never wear a tee advertising bubble-gum like Alexis had.

 Taylor spoke first which was no surprise.
 “How you feeling Ash?
 Like your hair by the way.
 A black bob suits you.”

-I picked up my wine again before answering, only half surprised that it was still there and hadn’t been cleared up.
+I picked up my wine again before answering, only half surprised that it was still there and hadn’t been cleared away.
 “I’m feeling that the atmosphere is crap here, this pathetic wine has gone warm and I can’t wait to move on.
-Oh, and my hair has been like this for about a month, reverse bob, shorter at the back.”
+Oh, and my hair has been like this for about a month now, reverse bob, shorter at the back.”

-Hannah, who was in the middle of ordering drinks so had obviously ignored my plea to move on, went into her usual psychiatrist mode, even though she works in the office area of a supermarket.
+Hannah, who was in the middle of ordering drinks so had obviously ignored my plea to move on, turned her head towards me and went into her usual psychiatrist mode, even though she works in the office area of a supermarket.
 “Seems to me like you’re not accepting things yet and need to ditch the wine and join us all on shots.
 We’ll get you a bloke tonight and make sure he’s better than shit-head.
 Yours is a lemon-drop, yeah?”

 My face must have looked indignant.
 “Did you all call him that behind my back?
 Brad was good to me while things lasted.
 Maybe it was both our faults that things went stale.
 You know, pressure of work, me hating my tedious job, no time for ourselves, money tight all the time.”